suffolklibraries/lgc/content/collections/events/discover-suffolk-wildlife-trust.md

     content:
       -
         type: text
         text: 'Visit the Lackford Lakes to explore and learn more about the local wildlife!
-There will be volunteer wildlife guides who will try and help you see some spectacular creatures, including one of many Kingfishers often spotted in that area.
-The visitors will also have the chance to borrow binoculars and get a free wildlife activity sheet, for all the family to enjoy. '
+There will be volunteer wildlife guides who will try to help you see some spectacular creatures, including one of many Kingfishers often spotted in that area.
+The visitors will also have the chance to borrow binoculars and get a free wildlife activity sheet, for the whole family to enjoy. '
   -
     type: paragraph
     content: